SebastianCoceres/TurnTextTo/README.md

-NomenclatureJS is simply text editor to make life easier with html, css and Javascript.
+TurnTextTo is simply text editor to make life easier with html, css and Javascript.

 I´d just tired to do this stuf in multiple web tools so i made my own tool.